-Blossom-end rot is a nonparasitic disease of tomato, pepper and watermelon.
-Losses can vary from a trace to more than 50 percent.
+Blossom-end rot is an abiotic (caused by a non-living factor) disease of tomato, pepper and watermelon.
+Yield losses can vary from a trace to more than 50 percent with no control measures.

 Blossom end rot is caused by a lack of calcium in the developing fruit.
 This may be due to a lack of calcium uptake from the soil or to extreme fluctuations in water supply.
-Incidence of blossom-end rot is also increased where there is a low ratio of calcium to certain other nutrients such as potassium and nitrogen.
+Calcium is a mobile nutrient and must move to developing fruit via transportation of water.
+Incidence of blossom-end rot is also increased where there is a low ratio of calcium to certain other nutrients, such as nitrogen and magnesium, or excessively saline soil.

 Although the most desirable calcium levels for preventing blossom-end rot have not been determined, the application of lime to fields known to be low in calcium has helped to prevent the disease.
 Soil should be limed according to recommendations of soil analysis report, usually to pH 6.5-6.8.
 The use of gypsum (land plaster), at rates of 500 to 1000 pounds per acre (1 to 2 pounds per 100 square feet) as a supplement to liming on calcium deficient soils has proven beneficial.
 Lime and/or gypsum should be applied several months in advance of planting.